 For all intents and purposes, an estrogen deficiency is distinct from temporary low estrogen levels, which occur when estrogen levels are periodically below normal, such as the beginning of each menstrual cycle.
 An estrogen deficiency is mid- to long-term and continual.

 A permanent state of low estrogen levels - despite the hormone's regular fluctuation - is often caused by prolonged exposure to a certain stimulus.

-Some principal causes that can provoke an estrogen deficiency include genetic predispositions, abnormal gland function, hysterectomies, radiation therapies, and exogenous hormone regimes.
+Some principal causes that can provoke an estrogen deficiency include genetic predispositions, abnormal gland function, hysterectomies, radiation therapies, and exogenous hormone regimens.

 With estrogen resistance, or estrogen insensitivity syndrome, estrogen receptors are unable to respond to the hormone's biological effects.
 Furthermore, estrogen deficiency can be caused by a neurogenetic disorder known as Turner syndrome.